Azzedde/My-Workshops/README.md

 ### Building GPT from scratch (a smaller version)

-Organized by my club School of AI Algiers and in collaboration with Mr. Abdelghani Kabor, this workshop delved into:
+Organized by my club School of AI Algiers and in collaboration with Mr. Abdelghani Kabot, this workshop delved into:
 - What are LLMs ?
 How are they used today ?
 How companies will embrace them ?
 What are the problems of LLMs ?
 - The "not yet" perspective of LLMs and the need of scaling to emmerge new tasks for neural networks to perform.
 - What is GPT exactly and why is it so powerful ?